yashmadan123/mslearn-openai/Instructions/Labs/05-generate-images.md

     - C#: `appsettings.json`
     - Python: `.env`

 2. Update the configuration values to include the **Endpoint** and **Key1** for your Azure OpenAI service.
-Then save the file by using the shortcut keys CTRL+S or CMD+S.
+Then save the file by right-clicking the file from the left pane.

     > **Tip**: You can adjust the split at the top of the cloud shell pane to see the Azure portal, and get the endpoint and key values from the **Keys and Endpoint** page for your Azure OpenAI service.